Improving Speech Emotion Recognition with Unsupervised Speaking Style Transfer: Experimental Setups

 \subsection{SER Model Training}

-We perform emotion classification by adding one additional FC layer on top of the HuBERT model which is pre-trained on large-scale unlabelled data by self-supervised learning similar as BERT\cite{DevlinCLT19}.
+We perform SER by adding one additional FC layer on top of the HuBERT model which is pre-trained on large-scale unlabelled data by self-supervised learning.
 During training, different learning rates are used in the HuBERT model (1e-5) and the FC layer (1e-4) to retain the low-layer representations and enable the last FC layer to fit to the specific dataset.